 6. Brainstorm solutions?

 9. Re-arrange operations?

 10. Imagine possibilities?

 Toontastic is MUST HAVE storytelling app for every Kindergarten through 5th grade classroom.
 A few features that make this app stand out from other storytelling apps are it's flexible graphic organizer, tools for drawing unique settings and characters, screen animation, audio recording, and a safe online environment for publishing.
 As a member of a global audience, students can share and listen to stories on the Toontube site.
 In addition, a wonderful, interactive globe shows the approximate origin of every story.
 Toontastic provides fantastic opportunities to generate ideas, construct story outlines, and produce unique communication with a worldwide audience.
-They also provide a website for educators to share lesson ideas and form partnerships.
 Book Creator

 Book Creator provides a quick and easy way for students to create eBooks and instantly share them on iBooks.
 Book Creator fits in perfectly with Bloom's insistence that students produce unique forms of communication.
 Story creation also provides opportunities to practice designing story structure, assembling content and creating a final product to share with an audience.
 To watch how easy it is to work with view their promotion video.
 Storyboards

 Storyboards will help budding filmmakers, and screenwriters produce plans for upcoming movies.
 An excellent tool useful for the planning and designing camera shot sequences, students can pick from a range of camera angles, action poses, backgrounds, characters, props and costumes. iMovie